About the Center

 Mental illness and its consequences in the US

-- Mental illnesses occur in 25% of the US population each year; 6% experience serious mental illness
+- Mental health disorders occur in 25 percent of the US population each year

 - Costlier than all other US health problems combined, with $201 billion spent on health care each year

 - Suicide is a leading cause of death in US youth and young adults (ages 15-34), second only to accidents

 Mental illness and its consequences in Montana

 - Highest suicide rate in the country, nearly twice the national rate, and the second leading cause of death in youth and adults (ages 10-44)

 - Large populations at high risk of mental illness and/or suicide, including Native Americans and military veterans

 - 12 percent of all 7th-8th grade Montana youth report attempting suicide one or more times in the past year

 What are the challenges to improving the mental health of Montanans?

 - Care resources are focused on intervening in crisis rather than prevention and early treatment

 - Sustainable systemic funding strategies and models for preventative programming, such as school-based clinics in rural school communities